emqx/blog/en/202201/testing-mqtt-5-with-the-mqtt-client.md

 ![MQTT Response Topic](https://assets.emqx.com/images/1e7ecbb59602251011fdd7bdf19f2f62.png)

-Currently, for the Request Response feature, MQTT X only supports configuring the Response Topic and Correlation Data when sending.
+Currently, for the Request Response feature, MQTTX only supports configuring the Response Topic and Correlation Data when sending.
 In the future, we will continue to optimize the configuration of the response part to bring users a more complete capability to test Request Response.

 ### **Content type and Payload Format Indicator**